In This Article

 Embrace A Growth Mindset

-Imagine for a moment that you saw risk-taking only as an opportunity to try something new and learn.
-Pretend that the potential for something going differently than you expected isn’t a failure, but an experiment for you to attempt and then evaluate.
-How would that change the way you view risk-taking?
+Imagine for a moment you saw risk-taking purely as a chance to try something new and learn.
+The possibility of things going sideways wouldn’t be a failure, just an experiment to run and review.
+How would that change the way you size up your next risk?

 Try This: Roleplay with a trusted friend or family member as though you have already taken the calculated risk you’re considering, and achieved your goal.
 Perhaps it’s asking for a raise or asking someone out on a date.
 How did future you grow and develop in order to accomplish the goal or take the risk?